Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 4. Practical discussion about ETTR and Olympus

-Here are a few practical Tips:
+Here are a few general and practical Tips:

 • Our goal is more light on the sensor (camera settings, time of day, and flash)